Reading Wiener in 2025

 Wiener’s Warnings

 Norbert Wiener created the fundamental text of cybernetic control in 1948, with the publication of Cybernetics: Control and Communication in the Animal and the Machine.
 In it he lays out the principles of homeostatic system design, and inexorably drives the narrative to a conclusion with both positive and negative import.
-Even as he forges ahead, he interrupts frequently to lament the implications.
+Even as he forges ahead, he interrupts frequently to lament the implications:

-“Those of us who have contributed to the new science of cybernetics thus stand in a moral position which is, to say the least, not very comfortable.
-We have contributed to the initiation of a new science which, as I have said, embraces technical developments with great possibilities for good and for evil.
-We can only hand it over into the world that exists about us, and this is the world of Belsen and Hiroshima.
-We do not even have the choice of suppressing these new technical developments.
-They belong to the age, and the most any of us can do by suppression is to put the development of the subject into the hands of the most irresponsible and most venal of our engineers.
 The best we can do is to see that a large public understands the trend and the bearing of the present work, and to confine our personal efforts to those fields, such as physiology and psychology, most remote from war and exploitation.
-As we have seen, there are those who hope that the good of a better understanding of man and society which is offered by this new field of work may anticipate and outweigh the incidental contribution we are making to the concentration of power (which is always concentrated, by its very conditions of existence, in the hands of the most unscrupulous).
-I write in 1947, and I am compelled to say that it is a very slight hope.”
+As we have seen, there are those who hope that the good of a better understanding of man and society which is offered by this new field of work may anticipate and outweigh the incidental contribution we are making to the concentration of power (which is always concentrated, by its very conditions of existence, in the hands of the most unscrupulous).”

 In a system bound by continuous streams of messages, social order becomes a regulatory process.